Ensemble model of turbulence based on states of constant flux in wavenumber space: Acknowledgement

 The author is grateful to Yukio Kaneda for valuable discussions including the one that inspired the numerical sampling of the present work.
 The author also thanks Yasuhiro Tokura for valuable discussions.
-This research was supported by Multidisciplinary Cooperative Research Program in CCS, University of Tsukuba.
+This research was supported by Multidisciplinary Cooperative Research Program in Center for Computational Sciences, University of Tsukuba.